 6. Is it the diaper?
 CHECK!
 Here’s what cloth diapering expert Shari Criso has to say: Babies get diaper rashes for many reasons, but the reason or cause that is least identified or considered is the actual diaper itself!
 That’s right, disposable diapers are a leading cause of skin irritation in babies who wear them.
 It is the number one cause that I see in newborns (like 3 or 4 day olds) with red, irritated bottoms.
 The reason for this is that all the chemicals that are used in making the diaper are against your baby’s skin 24 hours a day!
 Some babies are more sensitive than others, and this chemical burn or reaction can range from redness everywhere the disposable diaper is touching, to severe burns and even systemic reactions like rashes and eczema all over the baby’s body!
 Your baby’s skin should not be a different color where the diaper touches than the rest of his/her body.
 This may seem obvious, but we can get so used to seeing it a certain way that we just assume it is “normal.”
 It is not.
 All disposable diapers are made of plastic and have harmful chemicals in them.
 It is just a fact.
 Some brands have more than others, but they all have it!
 Some will cause more of a reaction in your baby.
 The best way to avoid ALL chemical exposure from diapers is to use cloth diapers for all or at least some of the time.
 Remember your child will be coming in contact with this diaper 24 hours per day for at least 3 years!!

 8. Looking for a pure, safe diaper cream?
 CHECK!
-Angel Baby Bottom Balm is Earth Mama's #1 best selling salve.
+Organic Diaper Balm (formerly Angel Baby Bottom Balm) is Earth Mama's #1 best selling salve.
 Clinically tested, safe for cloth diapers, and safely battles existing diaper rash and protects against flare-ups.
 The only balm made with organic olive oil infused with a proprietary blend of naturally antibacterial and antifungal organic herbs, shea butter and pure essential oils, soothes thrush, itchy bug bites, scrapes, chicken pox, minor rashes, and burns.
-It's the perfect first aid balm for the whole family!
-Allergy tested, non-irritating Angel Baby Bottom Balm is vegan (no beeswax!), smooth and soothing, and works especially well with all kinds of cloth diapers.
+Allergy tested, non-irritating Organic Diaper Balm is smooth and soothing, and works as the perfect first aid balm for the whole family!